risingwavelabs/rfcs/rfcs/0078-iceberg-sink-decouple-checkpoint.md

 ### Implementation

 To simplify failure recovery, we still need to commit changes to iceberg table when risingwave checkpoint is triggered, but we don't need to commit changes to iceberg table every time.
-In following example let's assume that $ commit\_interval \div checkpoint\_interval $ is $5$.
+In following example let's assume that $commit\_interval \div checkpoint\_interval$ is $5$.

 #### Approach 1